gulls

 All week!

-We have various stalls from our hugely popular Watchet Street Fair that usually come to join us all week.
-We have a wide selection of stalls with plenty of local and artisanal goods.
+We have various stalls from our hugely popular Watchet Street Fair that come to join us throughout the week.
+There is a wide selection of stalls with plenty of local and artisanal goods.

 Where to eat in Watchet Somerset...